Suguna Varadachari

-Biography
+Life and career

 Suguna Varadachari was born on 20 December 1945, in Dharapuram in present-day Thirupur district of Tamil Nadu.
 She first studied Carnatic music under P.K.
 Rajagopala Iyer.
 Suguna passed Sangita Vidwan course at the Central College of Carnatic Music, Chennai, and later received advanced training from Musiri Subramania Iyer with the Government of India Cultural Scholarship, in 1967.

 Suguna, an A-Top artist in All India Radio, Chennai, who has performed in many programs of AIR and was a Carnatic music teacher in the series Isai Payirchi, has also sung in many recordings for the AIR Archives.
 She has participated in numerous national and international seminars and presented numerous lectures on music.
 Her notable recordings include Melodies of Musiri, Adarsha, Sri Venkatesha and Compositions of Dandapani Desikar.

 From 1984 to 2004, Suguna worked as faculty at University of Madras.
 She held several other positions including board member of the Central University of Performing Arts, Chennai and expert committee member of the Madras Music Academy, Chennai.
 In 2011, she was awarded the title Sangeet Kala Acharya.
-Her disciples include V. Bharath Kumar, Brindha Manickavasagan, Aishwarya Shankar, Vidya Kalyanaraman, Aravind Sundar (Chicago), to name a few.
+Her disciples include V. Bharath Kumar, Brindha Manickavasakan, Aishwarya Shankar, Vidya Kalyanaraman, and Aravind Sundar (Chicago).